silviot/edx-platform-wiki/Opaque-Keys-Rollout-Plan.md

 In this phase, the data accessible using the `OpaqueKeys` api will be explicitly represented in the event context in emitted events.

 ## 5. Decompose keys in XBlocks
 In this phase, the data accessible using the `OpaqueKeys` api will be made available to XBlocks via an XBlock service.
+This data will be exposed to CapaProblem input types and response types, and made available in html for access by instructor-written javascript in course content.